henley-regatta/adventofcode2020/README.md

   * `day19part2.py` - On the plus side: I spotted the pattern the extra rules created.
 On the downside: I majorly missed one of the implications of that pattern, leading to a whole class of valid messages being rejected.
 On the mid-side: Finding out why, diagnosing it, and *fixing it* means the resultant code should be taken out and shot.
 But: It Does Get The Right Answer (over a day late)
   * `day20part1.py` - I actually quite enjoyed this one, it's 50% understanding the maths (geometry) and 50% finding a decent technique.
 I quite like mine, although I think I over-complicated the process of going from IDs to Corners by a step or two.
 Still works though.
   * `day20part2.py` - _AH, HA HA !
 HA_ *AKA* "The question that broke me".
 Took me _way_ too long to work out how to assemble the image from the slices (solved at 01:40 by brute-force consider-all-permutations after all my fancier methods failed me).
 Actually solving the question posed was about an hour's work after this (and quite fun) but dear lord just getting that pre-req done nearly killed me.
 The code is a mess.
+  * `day21part1.py` - Hampered by mis-reading the question, then hampered by not understanding the required algorithm, then hindered by mucking around with Sets.
+Works though.

 ## grr peer pressure